Kunal’s Indian Pizza Pop Up At The Cove

 Kunal has two shelter dogs, Ozzie and Lucy, and says they are the most important beings in his life.
 “I visited several shelters and saw the dire need that exists in this City.
 I felt it was about time I made the shift from empathy to action.
 I decided to combine my two passions in life–food and dogs–and give back to my community,” he explains.

-The menu this week features Indian inspired pizzas and nachos, which are $10 each.
+For Kunal’s first pop up, he served Indian inspired pizzas and nachos, which were $10 each.
 The Butter Chicken Pizza has smoked Tandoori chicken, creamy tomato & cashew sauce, Mozarella, feta, and a little cilantro.
 (Trust me, you’ll want to put the creamy tomato & cashew sauce on EVERYTHING.)

 There’s also a tasty option for vegetarians.
 The Saag Paneer Pizza has Kunal’s homemade Indian ricotta cheese and goat cheese in a spiced spinach sauce.
 (Pro tip for non-vegetarians: ask him to add the smoked Tandoori chicken to this.)